beyond-z/development/README.md

 ./setup.sh
 ```

-After the initial setup, you may have to restart each app after the databases have all loaded b/c we haven't yet solved the timing issue for the app to wait and retry until the DB is up.
+After the initial setup, you may have to *restart each app* one time after the databases have all loaded b/c we haven't yet solved the timing issue for the app to wait and retry until the DB is up.

 *Note: this `setup.sh` script is really only meant for initial setup.
 Once you have run it once, it may not do what you expect b/c it doesn't rebuild the environment.
 After initial setup, use the local `docker-compose/scripts/rebuild.sh` for any apps that you want to cleanly pull in all the latest changes.*